Year 3: Monkey Class

 Have a look below to see what we will be up to this term!

 We will be sharing and enjoying stories, writing instructions, poems and recounts, describing characters and settings and role playing.
 We study each book for a few weeks using the book to cover as many forms of writing as possible.
-Through that work both year groups will look at things like word classes (adjectives/nouns/verbs/adverbs etc.), expanded noun phrases, fronted adverbials, cursive handwriting, direct speech, conjunctions, exclamations and questions, punctuation, developing vocabulary and spelling through lessons designed to support year 3 learning.
+Through that work we will look at things like word classes (adjectives/nouns/verbs/adverbs etc.), expanded noun phrases, fronted adverbials, cursive handwriting, direct speech, conjunctions, exclamations and questions, punctuation, developing vocabulary and spelling through lessons designed to support year 3 learning.

 In our maths lessons we work hard to ensure that all children are challenged and foster the opportunity for the children to work in year groups to cover the National Curriculum, which includes being able to: